Top 5 Ways That Wildfires Start

 Advertisement

-And while it might feel satisfying to establish a roaring bonfire, that's a bad idea; campfires should be kept small and manageable at all times.
-On a similar note, when it's time to tuck in, the fire must be extinguished completely -- and that includes pouring lots of water on all the ashes and embers until the hissing and steaming fully stops, then using the shovel to stir everything around and separate out any bits that are not burnt.
+On a similar note, when it's time to tuck in, the fire must be extinguished completely.
+That includes pouring lots of water on all the ashes and embers until the hissing and steaming fully stop, then using the shovel to stir everything around and separate out any bits that are not burnt.
 Keep it up until you're absolutely certain every last little spark is out.

 Lots More Information